 1) Heart & Hands Course Work

-Completion of thirteen modules (beginning and advanced levels) requires approximately 810 hours of study;
+Completion of thirteen comprehensive modules (beginning and advanced levels) requires approximately 810 hours of study;

 2) Study Group Course Work

-Completion of fifty-two modules requires approximately 1080 hours of study; and
+Completion of fifty-five topical modules requires approximately 1080 hours of study; and

 3) Preceptor-Supervised Apprenticeship

-Provides clinical experience meeting the requirements of North American Registry of Midwives’ Certified Professional Midwife (NARM CPM) credential and California Midwifery Practice Act.
+Completion of clinical experience meeting the requirements for the North American Registry of Midwives (NARM) Certified Professional Midwife (CPM) credential and licensing through the California Midwifery Practice Act.